Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Dark Matter Around Primordial Black Holes

 In Figure~\ref{Fig:length} we summarise the relevant length scales which dictate the scaling laws of the PBH halo profiles.
 In the left panel we show how the PBH halo profiles vary between the various regimes as described in this section.
 The centre panel illustrates how the introduction of particle dark matter annihilations alters the picture, as we explain in Section \ref{4.2}.
 Finally, the right panel shows the potential impact of halo stripping due to encounters with astrophysical bodies, assuming that the PBH resides in the Galactic Bulge, we discuss this in further detail in Section \ref{3.4}.
-We highlight that for extra-galactic $\gamma$-ray constraints we do not anticipate the stripping to be significant (since the flux is dominated by low redshifts) and thus the central panel better describes the PBH halo profile for these observations.
-In contrast for galactic $\gamma$-ray observations these will be sourced by PBH in the Galactic Bulge at late time and thus the appropriate profiles are better described by the right panel.
+We highlight that for extragalactic $\gamma$-ray constraints we do not anticipate the stripping to be significant and thus the central panel better describes the PBH halo profile for these observations.
+In contrast, for galactic $\gamma$-ray observations these will be sourced by PBH in the Galactic Bulge at late time and thus the appropriate profiles are better described by the right panel.